camprr/G1000/sources.md

   You will also need an i2c toucscreen cotroller.
 I have not been able to find on with 8-pin connector, 6-pin is more usual: https://nl.aliexpress.com/item/32794187793.html
   You will also need 3 switches (probably 6x6x5mm) and a dual-rotary encoder and a single rotary encoder (see Generic section)
   Minor hurdle, how do you match the touch-screen to the corrrect screen in widows.
 Like this, apparently: https://support.ctouch.eu/hc/en-us/articles/115003949829-How-can-I-setup-multiple-touch-screens-in-Windows-10-
+  Currently waiting for the description of how to extract 3D models from the Flightsimulator 3D files.
+(Using Blender?)

 ## GMC710 autopilot control panel
   There is a 'guy'in China that makes these: https://x-plane.vip/quickmade/qgmc710/  There is a 'take apart' https://github.com/quickmake/QGMC710 video of this: https://youtu.be/2CzTYQhQLbA  I plan to modify this to run with a Mega 2560 to make it FS2020 compatible.
 Currently the LEDs have some specific Xplane11 inmplementation.